bird-house/birdhouse-deploy/birdhouse/README.rst

     ssh server you are trying to log into.
 At time of writing, the RSA algorithm is considered insecure by most modern standards; an algorithm such as ECDSA is preferred.

-  * You can test whether your keys are sufficient for restic by running the ``birdhouse/scripts/test-restic-keypair.sh`` script.
+  * You can test whether your keys are sufficient for restic by running the |test-restic-keypair.sh|_ script.

 * ``BIRDHOUSE_BACKUP_RESTIC_BACKUP_ARGS``